asmith-whoi/ooi-zpls-echograms/cgsn_processing_readme.md

 To process multiple deployments, use or write an additional shell script which calls the batch script repeatedly, substituting the specific parameters for each individual deployment.

+#### Local processing

+You can, of course, install and run the processing package on your local computer.
+For processing single deployments, this will likely be much faster than using the server.

+Be aware that you will also need a local copy of the raw data, which can be many gigabytes and take considerable time to acquire from the raw data server.
+Processed files will also require many gigabytes of space on your machine, which will then have to be transferred up to the raw data server, typically via some other intermediary server.

+Nevertheless, it may still be a good option for processing single deployment data at the time of recovery.
+Usually the raw data will be placed onto a portable external hard drive along with all other instrument data before syncing en masse to the raw data server.
+If you have access to that hard drive during the data recovery process, then you can access the raw data there, and then add the processed files when finished.

+Note that you may still need to copy the raw data temporarily to your internal hard drive.
+Though it may seem convenient to point to directories on the external drive when calling the processing script, this is known to cause errors.
+Despite this extra step, though, it is still much easier and faster than wget commands to pull the data from the internet.

+#### Processing on Mac

+The processing code has been tested and used with good results on Mac, with one exception.
+The shell script for batch processing was written for Linux, and depends on the date utility.
+Linux distros use GNU date.
+Mac is a flavor of BSD Unix and BSD date differs significantly.

+Batch processing on Mac requires using or writing an alternate shell script to account for the different date implementation.